-People always made a big deal about men and their locker room talk, but in my experience, women were just as likely to engage in that kind of banter.
-We embellished details, waxed vainglorious about dick size, and even exaggerated about silly things like the number of positions we’d attempted, all to make ourselves look like some sort of goddess in the bedroom, with our partners our devoted supplicants, of course.
+People always make a big deal about men and their locker room talk, but in my experience, women are just as likely to engage in that kind of banter.
+We embellish details, wax vainglorious about dick size, and even exaggerate about silly things like the number of positions we attempted, all to make ourselves look like some sort of goddess in the bedroom, with our partners our devoted supplicants, of course.

 With Jakob, there was no need for embellishment, and as I talked, it was like I relived every glorious, sordid moment of last night.
 By the time I was done, I was thirsty as fuck and ready for round two, even though I was still pissed at the guy.

 Nina let out a low whistle.
 “Goddamn.”